crashoverride777/swifty-ads/README.md

 - To pause/resume tasks in your app/game when Ads are viewed you can implement the delegate methods if needed

-Set the delegate in the same GameScene "didMoveToView" (init) method like so
+Set the delegate in your GameScenes "didMoveToView" (init) method like so
 ```swift
 Ads.sharedInstance.delegate = self
 ```